Summer Bean Salad Corn Green Beans Limas

 12. batter and fry:

-13. fritter:
+13. fritters:

-Shred or grate veggies, bind with a little egg and flour.
+Shred or grate veggies, and bind them with a little egg and flour.
 Griddle until golden brown and heated through, flipping once.
 This is a great use for any of the harder vegetables, broccoli, cauliflower, carrots.
 Check out Make a Fritter out of Any Vegetable from the KItchn.

 14. croquettes: